Al Howie: From Marathons to Ultramarathons to Multiday Races: 1980-1988

 Howie began to train obsessively for longer and longer runs.
 He won his age group in his first full-length (42.195 km) marathon in 1980 in Edmonton.
 He then ran 806 miles (1,297 kilometers) from Edmonton to Victoria to enter the first annual Royal Victoria Marathon in which he placed fourteenth overall.
 Howie had shipped his gear from point to point on buses and run to his destination.

 In May, 1981, Howie set the Canadian and North American record for the annual Self-Transcendence 24 Hour Race in Ottawa, and the following year improved on his distance by covering 150 miles and 395 yards in that continuous day and night (no sleeping) race.
 He won the annual 24-hour race in Ottawa five years in a row, in 1981, 1982, 1983, 1984, and 1985.
 In 1983, he ran from Winnipeg to Ottawa prior to participating in the 24-hour event.
 In 1986 while he was recuperating from a bout with cancer, he ran his worst 24-hour ultra in which he covered about 100 kilometers.
 He was back in top form for the 1987 Canadian 24-hour Championship in Ottawa, winning the event for the sixth time.

 A cancerous brain tumour behind his ear appeared in the summer of 1985 forcing temporary withdrawal from all races.
 Adopting a macrobiotic diet, Howie had recovered sufficiently by spring of the following year to run 1200 kilometers from Victoria to Fernie in southern B.C. where some of his treatment had taken place.

 In 1987 he broke the record for the longest, continual run, completing 360 miles (580 kilometers) in 1422 laps around the University of Victoria's Centennial Stadium in 104.5 hours.
 That's four non-stop days and nights to promote the forthcoming Commonwealth Games.
 In 1988, he set a record in the 880 mi Land's End to John o' Groats, running the length of Britain in 11 days.
 A few months later, he ran from England through France to the island of Sardinia in Italy where he participated in the final running of the Super-Marathon Nuraghe.

 The Peak Years: 1989 to 1991

 The 'Ultra Trio' was born in 1987—a set of three ultra races of 700, 1000 and 1,300 miles.
 (Sri Chinmoy Centre, History).
-No runners finished the 1300 Miler in New York in 1987 and 1988, but in 1989, Al Howie was the first person ever to complete the grueling Sri Chinmoy 1300 mi distance, setting the world record at 17 days and 9 hours.
+No runners finished the 1300 Miler in New York in 1987 and 1988, but in 1989, Al Howie was the first person to complete the grueling Sri Chinmoy 1300 mi distance, setting the world record at 17 days and 9 hours.
 He also set a world record for 2000 kilometres in the same race.

 Later that year, Howie set a record of 255.5 mi for the 72-hour "Across the Years" race in Phoenix, Arizona, which doubles as the last ultra of one year and the first of the next, running from December 29, 1989, to New Year's Day, 1990.